TXOne Networks' Unique Stellar Solution Safeguards Operational Stability for Organizations in Semiconductors, Manufacturing, Oil and Gas, Banking, Pharma and Other Verticals

 Stellar leverages Cyber-Physical System Detection and Response (CPSDR) to prevent unexpected system changes from impacting operational reliability and availability.

-IRVING, Texas and TAIPEI, Taiwan, July 6, 2023 /PRNewswire/ -- TXOne Networks, a leader in industrial cybersecurity, announced its Stellar solution for defending operational stability.
+TAIPEI, July 4, 2023 /PRNewswire/ -- TXOne Networks, a leader in industrial cybersecurity, announced its Stellar solution for defending operational stability.
 Employing TXOne Networks' unique approach to security, Cyber-Physical System Detection and Response (CPSDR), Stellar supports the priorities of security and operations without either team having to sacrifice capability or performance.
-Already protecting customers in semiconductors, manufacturing, oil and gas, automotive, pharmaceuticals and many other industries, Stellar is the first solution to offer seamless detection and prevention capabilities with complete oversight for legacy and new OT devices.
+Already protecting customers in semiconductors, manufacturing, oil and gas, automotive, pharmaceuticals and other many other industries, Stellar is the first solution to offer seamless detection and prevention capabilities with complete oversight for legacy and new OT devices.
 With intuitive management and informed automation, implementation is quick and simple while remaining non-impacting to resource-restricted devices.

 The behavioral patterns of the OT devices and cyber-physical systems on plant floors are automatically established and continuously monitored.
 Even a single abnormal interaction demands scrutiny that common cybersecurity approaches borrowed from information technology (IT) are often not designed to recognize or address.
 Stellar, however, analyses the baseline "fingerprints" of each individual device to reveal any unexpected behavior that threaten reliable and stable operations.
 The TXOne Networks solution then prevents the unexpected change and generates alerts to complete wider analysis.
 In this way, Stellar is not limited to combatting known threats; rather, by leveraging TXOne Networks' OT-native CPSDR capabilities, Stellar's stability-driven approach addresses unexpected system changes before operations can be impacted.